logo

 req.app_:

-As prefix for any your application variable.
+As a prefix for any of your application variables.

 Headers and Sessionslink | top